The Tree of Life (2011)

 Conclusion:

 Malik's work is often hit or miss.
 This is probably his most profound piece, though i think he has been surpassed by films like You Won't Be Alone, which may not have as much visual intrigue but capture the essence of what this film attempts to get at.
 It's a truly beautiful piece that should speak to anyone with a less than perfect household.
 But for those that do a little less soul searching, this might just be a bore.
+It’s beautiful not only in visuals, but without a stronger story it’s feels a bit documentary in an empty way.
 Unfortunately, this film won't convert such audiences and is meant for an already existential mind.

 Recommendations